What is a dental emergency?

 How soon can I be seen?

-We offer same-day emergency services for most conditions: Monday-Thursday 8am-4:30pm and Friday 8am-12pm.
+We offer same-day emergency services for most conditions: Monday-Thursday 8am-4:30pm and Friday by Appointment.
 (Hours can vary).

 After Hours Emergencies:

 (At this time, we do not have an after hours emergency phone #.
 If your email or facebook message is not answered in a timely manner, please seek care at your closest emergency clinic.)

 What to do if a tooth is knocked out: